The following infographic from Opentext highlights the importance of CIOs focussing more on strategy:

 Facebook appears to be reaching saturation point in Canada, while other social media tools, such as Twitter and LinkedIn, are growing strongly.
-In Canada, as elsewhere, online video is growing rapidly, up 58 percent from 2011 to 2012.
-YouTube accounts for about half of all videos viewed.
+In Canada, as elsewhere, online video is growing rapidly.
+Entertainment is the fastest growing content category..

 Display advertising is more social through advertising on social media sites and the increase in use of socially enabled ads that allow users to click through to a social media tool.
 45 percent of people in Canada have a smartphone and mobile content usage is growing quickly.
 The impact of social media on marketing globally is revolutionary:

 The Social Media Marketing Report reports on the views of social media marketers and has been conducted annually for the past four years.
-It’s 2012 report highlights the following:
+It’s 2014 report highlights the following

 Growth is also taking place in mobile technology, with increasingly advanced devices and more and more apps available.
 Tablets are growing in the market and there is increasing use of mobile broadband, enabled by unlimited data usage plans.